-A multi-platform artwork exploring the many dimensions of MIT
+A multi-part transmedia artwork exploring the many dimensions of MIT

 The Invisible College, created by 2018–21 Dasha Zhukova Distinguished Visiting Artist Matthew Ritchie, incorporates the many dimensions of the university—social, material, intellectual, technological—from the informal conversations to the new technologies being developed in the labs.
 In exploring the Institute as both an information space and a physical one, Ritchie captures those states of turbulence, chaos, and indeterminacy—the rush between classes, or the blurry moment before a picture sharpens into legibility—sketchy zones that, as he says, create “the most generative space for the radical rethinking of reality.”

-Image: Matthew Ritchie, rendering for The Invisible College.
+Image: Matthew Ritchie, screenshot from The Invisible College: Color Confinement, 2021.
 Courtesy of the artist.